mteichtahl/nx-plugin-for-aws/packages/nx-plugin/src/license/README.md

 The generator will create or update the following files:

 ```
-└── LICENSE                    # The content is written based on the selected license
-└── package.json               # The "license" field is updated with the selected license
 └── nx.json                    # The "lint" target is configured to sync LICENSE files and source file headers
 └── aws-nx-plugin.config.mts   # Configuration for the license sync, such as customising the license header content and format for different languages
 ```